Saint Cyriakus, Gernrode: History

-Further work followed in 1907-10, when the two towers of the west works were first removed and then rebuilt with strengthened foundations.
+Further work followed in 1907–1910, when the two towers of the west works were first removed and then rebuilt with strengthened foundations.
 Between 1960 and 1984, communist East Germany had the court and convent buildings restored.
-From 1984-7, the church interior was renovated.
-Post reunification, in 1992 the roof was sheathed in copper.
-More work was done in 2003-4 on the western apse and the Holy Sepulchre.
+In 1984–1987, the church interior was renovated.
+Post reunification, in 1992, the roof was sheathed in copper.
+More work was done in 2003–2004 on the western apse and the Holy Sepulchre.